 Chess Player’s Magazine, 1865, p.
 344, gave details of an all-play-all handicap tournament in which Edmund, the only “First Class” player, finished fourth to sixth equal.

 At the 1866 Redcar chess meeting he played in the Class I section (8-player all-play-all once), finishing 2nd to 4th equal with the Rev. John Owen and John Wisker, after Cecil de Vere.
-Thorold beat de Vere in their individual game, but lost to the Rev. John Owen and Dr. William John Wilson of Clay Cross.
+Thorold beat de Vere in their individual game (click here to plat through the game), but lost to the Rev. John Owen and Dr. William John Wilson of Clay Cross.